Pokrt/dleap_tutorial/intermediate/services.md

 ## Working with services
 You can call services from the same form of from another form (in the same app or from another app).
-If you want ot see are called form another form, feel free to navigate to the next chapter called [Multiform applications](./multi_form_apps).
+If you want to see service called form another form, feel free to navigate to the next chapter called [Multiform applications](./multi_form_apps).

 ::: tip Exercise
 In this task, we will create a service to query data from a Domino database.
 You will be filling other input fields based on the selected value from the dropdown.